berylhu43/ipums-data-highereduc-impact-on-wage/README.md

 ## Data

 The raw data files are not included in this repository due to licensing restrictions and file size.
-You will need to obtain the data files separately from [IPUMS USA](https://usa.ipums.org/usa/).
+You will need to obtain the data files separately from [IPUMS USA](https://usa.ipums.org/usa/) following the instructions in datasource.txt.

 ### Data Files